 Water your plants with the mixture to kill any bacteria living in your root area.
 Unfortunately, hydrogen peroxide also kills good bacteria, which can protect your plant from future infections.

 2.)
-(My prefered method) Conversely, you can start adding Aquashield to your nutrient-water when you feed.
+(My preferred method) Conversely, you can start adding Hydroguard to your nutrient-water when you feed.

 This will build up colonies of good bacteria that out-compete the bad bacteria and actually promote plant growth.